Nitrogen Metabolism: Definition, Process, Examples, Types, & Facts

 The bacteria Rhizobia enter into symbiosis with legumes, which inhabit the root nodules where they convert atmospheric nitrogen (N₂) to ammonia (NH₃).

-Process of nitrogenase enzyme
+The process of nitrogenase enzyme includes:

 • Nitrogen-fixing bacteria have the nitrogenase enzyme complex, which catalyzes the reduction process of N₂ to NH₃.